jimjag/telaen/telaen/docs/README-SPAM.txt

-Telaen provides support for auto-SPAM detection and the automatic movement of detected SPAM messages to the user's SPAM folder.
+Telaen provides support for auto-SPAM detection and the automatic movement of detected SPAM messages from the user's Inbox to the user's SPAM folder.
 It does this via 2 methods:

   1. System-wide:
      The Telaen Administrator sets a regular expression